Skyshader77/Lacryma-Hydra/chapter42.typ

 "There is no honor when crossing steel with fiends and Cardinals."

-Majorian swiped.
+Majorian swiped with his claw.
 Livia closed her eyes.
 It would not dare.
 It had never taken the life of an innocent.
 Why should that change now?
 She felt its claws grate against her cheek.
 Blood trickled.
 Her heart still beat.
 There was no pain.
 When she opened her eyes, the claw was lodged in a fresco depicting the Goddess' final departure from the land of the living.
 Majorian had perforated the Goddess' head.

 "You are weak...You have never killed," said Livia.
 Majorian had always been her doll.
 Toys could not harm her.